Understand Your Pay

 - Tax deductions: An amount (often a personal or business expense) that reduces income subject to tax.

 The income tax savings from a tax deduction depends on your marginal tax bracket.
-For example, in the 15 percent tax bracket, a $1,000 tax deduction will lower your tax liability by $150 (15% of $1,000).
-The other $850 spent on a tax-deductible item (e.g., a donation to a charity) would be paid out-of-pocket.
-A $1,000 tax credit would lower your tax bill by $1,000 regardless of your marginal tax bracket.
+For example, in the 22 percent tax bracket, a $1,000 tax deduction will lower your tax liability by $220 (22% of $1,000).
+The other $780 spent is not deductible.
+On the other hand, a $1,000 tax credit would lower your tax bill by $1,000 regardless of your marginal tax bracket.
+With the implementation of new tax laws in 2018, however, many people will elect to take a standard deduction rather than itemizing deductions.
+It pays to understand how taxes are impacted through deductions and credits.

 Verify Payment Amounts and Deductions